pparth27743/jpeg-image-compression/README.md

 # jpeg-image-compression
-This project has 2 parts.
+This project has 2 parts,
-(1) JPEG image compression is been implemented into Matlab and (2) Verilog language using Xilinx software.
+* JPEG image compression is been implemented into Matlab and
+* Verilog language using Xilinx software.